Three key takeaways

 Consider a buy-sell agreement.

-To protect against your—and your family’s—exposure to this concentrated asset, particularly in the event of your sudden departure from the business, you could put a buy-sell agreement in place early on and, for example, fund it with life insurance.
+To protect against your—and your family’s—exposure to risk due to this concentrated asset, particularly in the event of your sudden departure from the business, you could put a buy-sell agreement in place early on and, for example, fund it with life insurance.
 A buy-sell agreement is a contract that restricts business owners from freely transferring their interests.
-Generally speaking, a buy-sell agreement provides for the orderly transfer of one owner's interests to either the other owners or back to the corporation upon the occurrence of certain triggering events, including the disability, death, or retirement of an owner.
-Funding the buy-sell agreement with life insurance provides the policy owners—typically, the company or co-owners—with a death benefit and it provides the deceased owner's heirs with liquidity.
+Generally speaking, a buy-sell agreement provides for the orderly transfer of one owner’s interests to either the other owners or back to the corporation upon the occurrence of certain triggering events, including the retirement, disability, or death of an owner.
+Funding the buy-sell agreement with life insurance provides the policy owners—typically, the company or co-owners—with a death benefit and it provides the deceased owner’s heirs with liquidity.

 In general, the two common types of buy-sell agreements are cross-purchase agreements (providing for the purchase of one owner’s interests by the other owners upon the occurrence of certain specified events) and stock redemption or entity purchase agreements (providing for the company’s repurchase of an owner’s interests in the company upon the occurrence of certain specified events).

 The type of buy-sell agreement you choose depends on numerous factors, including the ownership structure of the business, the financial stability of the business, and the legacy plans of the current owners.
 Generally, a cross-purchase agreement can be worth more to the remaining shareholders because they would get a step-up in basis once one of the owners dies.
 On the other hand, if there are more than two or three owners, buying insurance on multiple policies would get costly in a cross-purchase agreement.
-You should consult with an attorney to see how to structure such an agreement in light of your personal situation.
+You should consult an attorney to see how to structure such an agreement in light of your personal situation.

 Work with a team of trusted professionals.